Prey (2017 video game): Intellectual property transition

 The success of the original Prey led to the announcement of a sequel Prey 2 in August 2006, with continued development by 3D Realms.
-However, the project faced a number of issues, including the transfer of the intellectual property (IP) rights to Bethesda Softworks (under ZeniMax Media) sometime by 2011.
+However, the project faced numerous issues, including the transfer of the intellectual property (IP) rights to Bethesda Softworks (under ZeniMax Media) by 2011.
 In March 2011, Bethesda announced that Prey 2 would instead be developed by Human Head Studios using a modified id Tech 4 engine.

-On 31 May 2013, Kotaku reported rumors that development had moved to Arkane Studios and that the development had been rebooted, scrapping all of Human Head Studios' work on Prey 2 with a targeted release of 2016.
+On May 31, 2013, Kotaku reported rumors that development had moved to Arkane Studios and that the development had been rebooted, scrapping all of Human Head Studios' work on Prey 2 with a targeted release of 2016.
 After about a year of further rumors, Bethesda cancelled Prey 2.
 Arkane had started working on a Prey game that would be considered a reboot rather than a sequel, using none of the Prey concepts and none of Human Head's previous development.

+Announcement and controversy

-On 12 June 2016, Bethesda announced the Prey reboot at its E3 press conference.
-The game's development was led by Arkane Studios CEO and director Raphaël Colantonio and his team in Austin, Texas.
+On June 12, 2016, Bethesda announced the Prey reboot at its E3 press conference.
+Development was led by Arkane Studios CEO and director Raphaël Colantonio and his team in Austin, Texas.
 The new Prey is not a true sequel but instead "a re-imagining of the IP", according to Colantonio.
-The teaser trailer shown during E3 2016 showed the game's protagonist in something like "a space horror version of Groundhog Day", according to CNet's Seamus Byrne.
-Bethesda's vice president of marketing Pete Hines explained that the new game has no elements from the cancelled Prey 2 outside of the player facing against aliens.
+The teaser trailer shown during E3 2016 showed the protagonist in something like "a space horror version of Groundhog Day", according to CNET's Seamus Byrne.
+Bethesda's vice president of marketing Pete Hines explained that the new game has no elements from the cancelled Prey 2 outside of the player facing aliens.

 Colantonio said in later interviews that calling their game Prey was a "non negotiable compromise" with Bethesda, a decision that no one on the Arkane team was pleased with.
-Colantonio said it felt bad to lie that they were continuing the Prey series, and was an insult to Human Head, the developers of the original Prey.
+Colantonio described the naming decision as "gross" and "disrespectful" to both his team and the creators of the original game.
+He stated that it felt like a "kick in the face" to the developers of the original game (Human Head Studios) and that he wished to apologise to them.
+The creative team at Arkane reportedly wanted their game to stand on its own as a unique IP but were overruled by corporate decisions at Bethesda.
+Colantonio said it felt bad to lie that they were continuing the Prey series.
 He expressed that it was a "sales mistake" that would turn away fans of the original Prey and fail to attract other players.
+Colantonio left Arkane Studios shortly after Prey's release, citing creative disagreements as one of his reasons for departing.